Zij-IT/clido/README.md

 - [ ] Interactive marking / deleting using fzf
 - [ ] Configurable output

-I plan to be adding these in over time, although I can't promise any dates.
+I plan to be adding these in as I go, although I can't promise any dates.
 Feel free to leave suggestions for any other features that you would like to see on the list.

 ## Acknowledgements